13 Visualising data with ggplot2

 In above we may notice that different shapes have been used for 4, 6 and 8 cylinder vehicles.

-A few shapes available in shape
+A few shapes available in shape aesthetics, with fill aesthetic

-color` aesthetic shown in ‘blue’ color in
+shown in orange' andcolor` aesthetic shown in ‘blue’ color in

 figure 13.16.